 - Put the butternut squash cubes in the pot and stir them.
 Then, add another half cup of water.

-- Add half of the ground crayfish, seasonings and salt.
-Stir the contents of the pot, put the lid on and leave it all to cook for about ten minutes on medium heat.
+- Add half of the ground crayfish, seasonings, and salt.
+Stir the pot's contents, put the lid on, and leave it all to cook for about ten minutes on medium heat.

 - Check on the pot from time to time to make sure that nothing is burning.
 If things get too heated, add some more water to the pot.

 - After ten minutes, add the fish and prawns.
-Then, add some of the blanched greens of choice, and give it a stir.
+Then, add some of the blanched greens of choice, and stir it.
 Cover the pot again and leave it on low heat for two minutes.